telerik/winforms-docs/dock/docking-usercontrols-and-forms/docking-singleton-forms.md

         with forms and RadDock.

->The forms used in this article are standard forms that do not follow the real singleton pattern.
+>note The forms used in this article are standard forms that do not follow the real singleton pattern.
             The word 'singleton' in the approach is used only to describe the behavior of the form from the end-user's point of view.
+>

 ## Docking 'Singleton' forms in RadDock